Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Avira Phantom VPN speed with VPN to EU Server

-Avira is widely available across all Windows, Android, Mac, and iOS devices.
+Avira Phantom VPN is available for Windows, Android, Mac, and iOS devices, plus a Chrome extension for browser-level protection.

 Avira Phantom VPN supported device